 - preliminary list of collections to be consulted

 - two letters of support attesting to the value of the project

-Deadline: Applications are accepted and reviewed annually.
+Deadline: Applications are accepted and reviewed one-time annually.
 The deadline for submission is January 30.
 Applicants will receive written notification, if their proposal is approved, within one month of the deadline.
-Grant funds are paid following completion of the requirements of the grant.
+Awardees are allowed nine months to complete the requirements of the grant.
+Grant funds are paid to awardees following completion of the grant.
 A minimum period of eight weeks is necessary to process and deliver the award check.

 For more information, contact: